miloyang/Password-Generator/README.md

 ## Usage

-To see the Javascript code, you can copy and paste this link into your browser: https://miloyang.github.io/Password-Generator
+To use the Password Generator Application, you can copy and paste this link into your browser: https://miloyang.github.io/Password-Generator

 The page should open as per below screenshots:
 ![Screenshot of Portfolio Page](assets/images/Password-Generator-Screenshot.png)